in-der-kothe/exactly-once-semantics/README.md

 Now you should be able to use the configured rest endpoints form `payment.http` and `toxy.http`.

-Let's take this tour:
+Let's take this tour (please have the picture above in mind): \
+Use WITHOUT proxy
 1. from payment.http -> use the stats endpoint to assert no money has been transferred
 2. from payment.http -> use the _direct_ connected POST payments endpoint to transfered one €.
-3. from payment.http -> use teh stats endpoint to assert the one € has been transfered
+3. from payment.http -> use the stats endpoint to assert the one € has been transfered

+Use WITH proxy / configure proxy
-4. from payment.http -> use the toxy proxy version of the POST payments endpoint to assert that it does not work. you need to have a configured toxy proxy
+1. from payment.http -> use the toxy proxy version of the POST payments endpoint to assure that it does NOT work. you need to have a configured toxy proxy
-5. from toxy.http -> use configure proxy to configure a toxy proxy
+2. from toxy.http -> use configure proxy to configure a toxy proxy
-6. from payment.http -> use the toxy proxy version of the POST endpoint to transfer one €
+3. from payment.http -> use the toxy proxy version of the POST endpoint to transfer one €
-7. from payment.http -> use the stats endpoint to verify
+4. from payment.http -> use the stats endpoint to verify

-Now, you see that it works.

 Now we check that it works for one thousand payments.